wlonk/arcadia/2015-02-post-playtest-2-outline.md

 **TODO** rewrite some of these triggers, add variant rewards.

-### Mad, Bad and Dangerous to Know
+### Mad, Bad and Dangerous to Know **TODO**

 You are a person of gigantic passions: great mirths and great melancholies.
 What is the outlet for your passions?

   - When you emotionally abandon someone
   - When you destroy the reputation of someone close to you towards your own ends
   - When you kill someone in a fit of passion

 ###Forbidden love

 You love someone who you shouldn’t.
 Why shouldn’t you?
 Is it a matter of class, sex, or something else?

   - When you steal a kiss, touch, or other token of affection despite the risk of discovery.
   - When you do something unsafe for your love.
   - When you reveal your love to the world?

 ### Unrequited love

 You love someone who does not or cannot love you back.
 What keeps you from their esteem?

   - When you put yourself in danger or difficulty to impress your beloved.
   - When you harm another to gain the favor of your beloved
   - When do something self-sacrificing for your love’s greater happiness

-### Vengeance
+### Vengeance **TODO**

 You wish to see another ruined.
 How did they harm you?

   - When you brood over slights, real or imagined
   - When you harm your foe at great cost to yourself
   - When your triumph over your nemesis is complete

 ### Secrets Man was not Meant to Know

 You desire understanding of the secrets of life and death—and not just to know, but to control.
 Why do you need this?

   - When you break the laws of God and Man
   - When you harm an innocent by your pursuits
   - When you create life out of nothingness.

 ### Ambition